ErykUeberhan/discord-clone/README.md

 🔧 To-do list:
 * Inviting to friends
+* Show list of users chatting in channel
 * Direct messages
 * Voice channels
 * Allow to send gifs/light images on chat